Rikki and Racheli

 In the summer of 2010, Rikki and Racheli Menora z”l, two teenage girls, tragically passed away alongside their grandfather, Moshe z’l and cousin, Sara z’l, in a devastating plane crash.

-DROR's goal is to help provide our girls with the tools and encouragement to strive high and succeed through the power of a strong social group, academic achievement, and sports training.
+DROR's goal is to help provide our young women with the tools and encouragement to strive high and succeed through the power of a strong social group, academic achievement, and sports training.

 At DROR, we know that with the right guidance and support, young women can grow and succeed to become strong and confident members of the community.

-With the help of guidance counselors and administrators at several schools in Bet Shemesh, we identify the participants for the DROR program.
-We provide small tutoring groups to strengthen math, English, and other school subjects.
-We set a goal for each student to help actualize her personal goals as well.
-At each weekly meeting, 3 participants prepare a light meal to be shared by the nearly 50 students, to work on yet another skill set, and to enhance the feelings of bonding and responsibility.
-Our once monthly social events, such as our Chanuka party or mid-year Shabbaton, provide opportunities to really connect and have fun with one another in a meaningful way.
+With the help of guidance counselors and administrators at several schools in Bet Shemesh, we integrate participants for the DROR program.
+We provide small tutoring groups to strengthen math, English, and other school subjects as well as set a goal for each student to help actualize her personal goals.

 Sports and running sessions are built into the program to further encourage the role that fitness and teamwork have in the positive development and feelings of success for young women.
 The pinnacle of our sports training is when the girls at DROR prepare for and participate in the Jerusalem Marathon each spring, where #TEAMDROR members are encouraged to challenge themselves beyond their expectations.